storesafe/cordova-sqlcipher-adapter/README.md

 - Android versions supported:
   - ARM (v5/v6/v7/v7a) and x86 CPUs
   - Minimum SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
-  - NOTE: 64-bit CPUs such as `x64_64`, ARM-64, and MIPS are currently not supported (for consideration in the near future).
+  - NOTE: 64-bit CPUs such as `x64_64`, ARM-64, and MIPS64 are currently not supported (for consideration in the near future).
-- FTS3, FTS4, and R-Tree support is ~~tested~~ _working_ OK in this version (for all target platforms Android/iOS/Windows "Universal")
+- FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms Android/iOS/Windows "Universal")
 - Pre-populatd DB is NOT supported by this version.
 - Lawnchair & PouchDB have NOT been tested with this version.
 - API to open the database is expected to be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.